yashmishranitk/assignment-javascript/README.md

 #As the use of HTML5 and CSS3 continuous to sprung up, folks around the world are looking at them impressively to design their web pages with pixel-perfect standards.
 HTML5 is #much more consideration for its semantic and cross-browser compatibility.
 It uses relevant tags for common elements such as navigation and footer for an added impact.
 On the #other hand, CSS3 is a sophisticated language that comes packed with many features such as jQuery slider, responsive layout and more to make your design stand out.

-#This tutorial talks about creating a minimal blogging site using HTML5, CSS3, and jQuery.
-Following the tutorial, you'll be able to create a website that looks simple, #implements modern tools and development techniques and makes use of HiFi CMS.

-#So, without much ado, let's start the process.

-#The Markup

 #Since our goal is just to create a minimal blogging website, look at the markup of our blog below.
 There isn't any significant difference in the listing page and there are no #comments included in the page.
 The articles are stacked.
 You can also see how we have kept the non-semantic stuff at bay.
 Only a "div" container is used.
 The top-most bar and #other embellishments will be loaded via JavaScript.
 <!DOCTYPE html>